-The TULSA-PRO and Sonalleve systems consists of common electronic components, proprietary capital equipment and proprietary disposables.
+The TULSA-PRO and Sonalleve systems consists of common electronic components, proprietary capital equipment and proprietary one-time-use devices.
 We purchase standard electronic components for our systems from a number of third-party vendors.
 The capital equipment consists of custom system electronics, a treatment delivery console, fluid circuits and an MRI compatible robotic positioning system.
 Printed circuit boards and assemblies and custom mechanical parts are outsourced from approved suppliers.